Why is it so hard to express your feelings?

-Identify the Cause of Your Difficulties
+Difficulty Expressing Emotions?
+Identify the Cause

+1) You don’t know exactly how you feel.
 “For example, you may feel hurt, but it’s helpful to be more precise.
 Ask yourself if you’re experiencing feelings such as sadness, rejection, disrespect, or shame.
 Clarifying your feelings helps you connect with yourself, the values you have, and those you wish to live by.
 Similarly, stating your specific feelings increases the likelihood of being understood by others.”

+2) You feel that you’re the only one who has such feelings.
 “Regardless of how different you feel than other people, remember that feelings are a part of being human.
 You are not alone.”

+3) You have an inner dialogue that tells you it’s weak to express feelings.
 “Many of us have grown up with the message that expressing our feelings makes us weak—when, in fact, it empowers us.
 Those who suggested it is weak may have been fearful of accessing their own feelings.”

+4) You may not be sure which feelings to trust.
 “Some of our feelings are influenced by our own knee-jerk conclusions or expectations regarding an event.
 So, yes, it may help to take a moment to pause before sharing all of your feelings.”

 6 Tips for Opening Up